EBI-Metagenomics/mobilome-annotation-pipeline/README.md

 $ nextflow run /PATH/momofy/momofy.nf --assembly raw_data/contigs.fasta -with-docker my_icefinder
 ```

 Note that Diamond annotation versus MobileOG-DB run on the proteins predicted by Prodigal (PROKKA output).
-If you have prediction protein files, provide the gff file of the prediction and the fasta file of aminoacids sequences.
-This files will be used for Diamond annotation and CDS coordinates mapping to the MGEs boundaries.
-With this option, both files are mandatory.
-Put the relevant files on your raw_data directory:
+If you have protein prediction files, provide the gff and the fasta file of aminoacid sequences (both files are mandatory with this option).
+These files will be used for Diamond annotation and CDS coordinates mapping to the MGEs boundaries.
+Put the relevant files on your `raw_data` directory:

 ```bash
 $ cd sample_dir